101digital/react-native-theme-component/README.md

 ### Access Theme Data

 <b>react-native-theme-component</b> using Context APO to manage theme data, you can using `useContext` to access theme data
-Additional, use can use prodive hooks function to acceess `colors` or `fonts`
+Additional, or can use prodive hooks function to acceess `colors` or `fonts`

 ```javascript
 import { ThemeContext, useThemeFonts, useThemeColors } from 'react-native-theme-component';